avinanand/Absa_/README.md

  Ipynb file predict_aspect.ipynb file for aspect prediction

- # Inside file we have config.py, dataset.py, model.py, engine.py, train.py
+ # Inside files we have config.py, dataset.py, model.py, engine.py, train.py

  confi.py: This python file has all the necessary configuration